If you—like so many of us—are resolving to eat healthier, you’re not alone.

 Choose Color Over Calories

 Do you think our ancestors counted calories or macronutrients?
 No!
-The next time you cook or plate your food, think about how colorful your plate is instead of how many calories you’re consuming, and aim for three different colors on your plate.
+The next time you cook or plate your food, think about how colorful your plate is.
+Instead of counting calories, aim for three different colors on your plate.
 This helps foster a healthy relationship with food, while putting nutrients ahead of calories.

-Of course, I’m not talking about food coloring here, I’m talking about a diet rich in fruits and vegetables.
-Eating foods in a variety of colors—like kale, cucumber, lentils, bananas, and cabbage—helps promote gut health and ensures you’re getting tons of disease-fighting antioxidants.
+Of course, when I talk about “color” on your plate, I’m not talking about food coloring.
+I’m talking about a diet rich in fruits and vegetables.
+Eating foods in a variety of colors—such as kale, cucumber, lentils, bananas, and cabbage—helps promote gut health and ensures you’re getting tons of disease-fighting antioxidants.